 - You require the highest resolution video surveillance and the cost will be justified by your usage.

-- You need to monitor large areas with one single security camera.
+- You need to monitor a large area with one single security camera.

-- You have recently upgraded or plan to upgrade your monitor/TV or 4K resolution.
+- You have recently upgraded or plan to upgrade your monitor/TV to 4K resolution.

 - You need a future-proofing video surveillance camera.